androidx/androidx/development/project-creator/README.md

 1. [OWNERS] Check that the OWNERS file is in the correct place
 2. [OWNERS] Add your name (and others) to the OWNERS file
 3. [build.grade] Check that the correct library version is assigned
-4. [build.grade] Fill out the project name
+4. [build.grade] Fill out the project/module name
-5. [build.grade] Fill out the project description
+5. [build.grade] Fill out the project/module description
+6. [package-info.java] Fill out the project/module package-info.java file

 ### Project/Module Types